pragdave/component/README.md

 end
 ~~~

-You're a thoughtful developer, so you decided that the users of your
+You're a thoughtful developer: you decided that the users of your
-module shouldn't have to know about it's internal state, so you provided
+module shouldn't have to know about its internal state, so you provided
 a `create` function that returns the initial empty map.

 You submit the PR, and the reviewers come back with "where's the
-GenServer."
+GenServer?".
 You refrain from the obvious "you never mentioned it should
 be a server" and instead modify your module:

 ~~~ elixir